turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 - This problem solving process seems like it slows down the overall coding process.
 Why would anyone bother doing it?
 - Why don't we just tell you to pseudocode?
 Why even bother with the other steps?
 - What are the characteristics of solid, beneficial pseudocode?
-- If you were to explain to a non-developer what pseudocoding is, and if you needed to teach them to be able to pseudocode, what would you tell them?
 </section>

 ### Additional Resources